 Does my home insurance cover luggage on a domestic trip?

-Some home and contents insurance policies include cover for personal belongings away from home, which may cover luggage and valuables on a domestic trip.
+Some home and contents insurance policies include cover for personal belongings away from home, which may extend to luggage and valuables on a domestic trip.
 Check your home insurance policy wording and limits before purchasing separate domestic travel insurance.
 If your home insurance already covers this risk, you may only need cancellation and rental vehicle cover.

 Is domestic travel insurance worth it for a camping trip?

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on trip value, duration, activities, and chosen cover level.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
 Not all providers listed may offer standalone domestic travel insurance.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Domestic Travel Insurance?